AeroLogic

 AeroLogic GmbH is a German cargo airline based in Schkeuditz near Leipzig.
 It is a joint venture between DHL and Lufthansa Cargo which operates scheduled international and long-haul cargo services out of its hubs at Leipzig/Halle Airport and Frankfurt Airport.

 History

 The company was founded by DHL Express and Lufthansa Cargo on 12 September 2007.
-Flight operations started on 29 June 2009, following the delivery of its first aircraft on 12 May of that year, a Boeing 777 Freighter, making AeroLogic the first German operator of that type.
+Flight operations started on 29 June 2009, following the delivery of its first aircraft on May 12th of that year, a Boeing 777 Freighter, making AeroLogic the first German operator of that type.

 Fleet

+Current fleet

-As of October 2025, AeroLogic operates the following aircraft:
+As of July 2026, AeroLogic operates the following aircraft: